reaver17/reaver17/README.md

             local targetHead = targetCharacter.Head
             local character = localPlayer.Character
             if character and character:FindFirstChild("HumanoidRootPart") and character:FindFirstChildWhichIsA("Humanoid") then
-                -- Step 1: Teleport player to target's head level local relativePosition = CFrame.new(0, 0, -2) -- 2 studs in front of the head
+                -- Step 1: Teleport player slightly closer and elevated local relativePosition = CFrame.new(0, 2, -2) -- 2 studs above and 2 studs in front of the head
                 character.HumanoidRootPart.CFrame = targetHead.CFrame * relativePosition
                 character.HumanoidRootPart.Anchored = true -- Make the player float in place

                 -- Step 2: Continuously face the target and move with them bangLoop = RunService.RenderStepped:Connect(function()
                     if targetCharacter and targetCharacter:FindFirstChild("Head") then
-                        -- Update position to stay in front of the head character.HumanoidRootPart.CFrame = targetCharacter.Head.CFrame * relativePosition
+                        -- Update position to stay in front and above the head character.HumanoidRootPart.CFrame = targetCharacter.Head.CFrame * CFrame.new(0, 2, -2)
                         -- Adjust the player’s orientation to face the target's head character.HumanoidRootPart.CFrame = CFrame.new(character.HumanoidRootPart.Position, targetCharacter.Head.Position)
                     else